Kitchen concepts - the classic triangle

 It is also important to ensure that no other zones are located within the triangle.
 Islands, and cabinets should be built in surrounding areas.
 Additionally, no major traffic patterns should cross through these three stations.
 As you know, the cook should never be interrupted or interfered with.

 Lastly, we suggest building extended counter-space in both the range and sink zones.
-Adequate prep space is often forgotten because it is not explicitly included in the classic geometric equation.
+Adequate prep space is often forgotten in kitchen concepts because it is not explicitly included in the classic geometric equation.
 However, you might consider building one prep area near the sink and one near the stove for a more enjoyable and streamlined life in the kitchen.
 With this extra counter-space you can place cookware and spices near the stove for an even smoother performance.

-If you frequently cook with other people, your kitchen design will have to be more complex and thought out to make sure no one is bumping into each other.
+If you frequently cook with other people, your kitchen concepts & design will have to be more complex and thought out to make sure no one is bumping into each other.
 When it comes to designing your home, there are no set rules.
 Above all else, you want your kitchen to work for you.
 While the kitchen work triangle is a great guide, by no means is it set in stone.
 Do you have proper triangle set up in your kitchen?
 We’d love to hear about your layout in the comment section below.